Navitas Education Trust

 We are so proud of the work of all our partners, both past and present.
 You can read about our current partnership activity in the Navitas Education Trust Impact Report FY21.

-Please note: applications for the FY22 round of funding are now closed.
+Applications for the FY23 round of NET funding are now closed.

 Current NET partners: